 Each Named Executive Officer is employed by Perimeter Solutions LP, a Delaware limited partnership (the "Employer").
-On October 1, 2021, the Employer and Holdco entered into a new employment agreement with each Named Executive Officer that will become effective upon the closing of the Business Combination (each, a "New Agreement").
-Once effective, the New Agreements will supersede all prior employment related agreements of the Named Executive Officers with the Employer or any of its affiliates, other than any new equity compensation agreements entered into with Holdco.
+On October 1, 2021, the Employer and Holdco entered into a new employment agreement with each Named Executive Officer which became effective upon the closing of the Business Combination (each, a "New Agreement").
+The New Agreements supersede all prior employment related agreements of the Named Executive Officers with the Employer or any of its affiliates, other than any new equity compensation agreements entered into with Holdco.